paulaarmada/paulaarmada/README.md

 - 👀 I’m interested in learning how a computer works.
 - 🌱 I’m currently learning basics of HMTL, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate with beginners and students.
-- 📫 How to reach me - DM me on instagram @PaulaArmada
+- 📫 How to reach me - DM me on instagram @Paula_Armada

 <!---
 paulaarmada/paulaarmada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.